Acezorey/Acezorey.github.io/projects/rollbot.md

 ## Technical Details

-RollBot is developed entirely using Python, using the discord.py library and consequently the Discord API to communicate directly to discord chats.
-To ensure 24/7 uptime, this program is hosted on PebbleHost, a paid virtual private server (VPS) service that specializes in hosting video game servers and discord bots.
+RollBot is developed entirely using Python, using the <a href="https://discordpy.readthedocs.io/en/stable/">discord.py</a> library and consequently the Discord API to communicate directly to discord chats.
+To ensure 24/7 uptime, this program is hosted on <a href="https://pebblehost.com/">PebbleHost</a>, a paid virtual private server (VPS) service that specializes in hosting video game servers and discord bots.

+This bot is also hosted on the <a href="https://discord.com/developers/docs/intro">Discord Developer Portal</a>, which enables it to be used within discord servers in the first place.

 To get help on commands, type "!help".